tonyjurg/Philo_Opificio_Mundi/README.md

 This repository will be used for creating a Text-Fabric dataset for Philo's tract De Opifico Mundi.

-Source text obtained from https://github.com/pthu/greek_literature
+Source text obtained from multiple sources.